lchromel/telegram_prompt_bot/guide.md

 ## Clothing
-[keywords: street fashion, layered, textured, accessories, visual hooks]
+[keywords: Clothing, style, street fashion, layered, textured, accessories, visual hooks]

 **Never Use Local or Traditional Clothing**
 Clothing should be without Traditional prints — a mix of sporty and designer global brands.